Frog identification large

 Keep your eyes out for this burrowing frog, with its striking looks and cat-like eyes.
 But first, familiarise yourself with how the painted frog looks and sounds.

-This frog has what is known as a ‘spadefoot’, or a ‘metatarsal tubercle’, which helps it dig into the ground.
-You might imagine a frog burrows into the ground head-first, but this species actually goes bum-first, in a corkscrew-like motion.
+The painted frog has a ‘spadefoot’, or a ‘metatarsal tubercle’, which helps it dig into the ground.
+You might have assumed this frog burrows into the ground head-first, but it actually goes bum-first, in a corkscrew-like motion.

-During breeding season, the males get little spikes all over their body, which are probably used for fighting.
+During breeding season, the males get little spikes all over their body, which are likely used for fighting.

-5 frogs to listen out for if you live in South Australia
+5 fascinating frogs to listen out for if you live in South Australia

 Want to help collect data about frogs?